dustin-nguyen-qil/PoseGuided-ArcFace/README.md

 You can run evaluation to see how our proposed model outperform original ArcFace model by going to `evaluation.ipynb` and run the code cell by cell.
 ## Training

+Trained models will be saved under `work_space/save`, with
 ### Train DroneFace with Original ArcFace model

 You can run training on the original ArcFace model by executing